iopa-io/flipper-sonar/README.md

-# Flipper Sonar SDK -- for Node, Electron and Browser
+# Flipper SONAR SDK -- for Node, Electron and Browser

 This is the mono repository containing Custom [Flipper](https://fbflipper.com) Client for Node, Electron and Browser based applications.